The tooth implant procedure. – Part 2.

 Once the pilot hole has been completed, the dentist will continue the drilling process using a set of bits, each of which has a slightly larger diameter.

-As each one is used in turn, the hole will be gradually enlarged, until it is the correct size for the implant that has been selected.
+As each one is used in turn, the hole will gradually become larger, until it is the correct diameter for the implant that’s been selected.

 What size implant will be placed?